pgg1610/folio_website/_pages/about.md

 Hello!

-I'm a research scientist in [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery) global discovery & cheminformatics team, engineer by training, interested in programming, history, philosophy, web3, and startups.
+I'm a research scientist in [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery) global Discovery & Cheminformatics team.
+Engineer by training, I am interested in programming, history, philosophy, web3, and startups.
 Currently working on AI methods to augment human creativity and maximize serendipty.

 I completed my Ph.D. in Chemical Engineering from [Purdue University](https://engineering.purdue.edu/ChE).
 I worked on building molecule-level understanding of catalysts to further our understanding of chemical transformations and reaction dynamics.
 [You can read more about my Ph.D. journey here](https://www.pushkarghanekar.com/blog/2021/phd_learning/).